bm777/wsaver/README.md

  - [x] Python3.6
  - [x] Qt framework for cross platform: Windows / Mac / Linux (under development on Linux)
  - [x] Javascript language for logic on UI, like manage data on the Items(QML).
+ - [X] QML language for designing the UI provided by Qt Company

 How to install requirements so that you can launch the UI